Adding driftwood, rocks, and plants to your fish tank is a great idea, but these may come with unexpected intruders that can eventually cause trouble.

 Anyway, these small aquatic inhabitants eat algae, excess fish food, and dying plants.

 If you’re overfeeding your pet fish, the pond snails may explode in population and overrun your aquarium surprisingly fast.

-How to get rid of pest snails in your aquarium?
+How to get rid of small pest snails in your aquarium?

 A pest snail outbreak in your aquarium indicates that something’s wrong with the system.

 Pest snails reproduce fast when there is an unlimited food source readily available to them.

 To prevent them from multiplying rapidly and overpopulating your tank, you should make sure that you don’t overfeed your fish.